samplezzz/Kalaha/README.md

 ### Additional test coverage

-Unit tests that exist in this implementation are exemplary and they demonstrate how I design uni tests both on the frontend and the backend.
+Unit tests that exist in this implementation are exemplary and they demonstrate how I design unit tests both on the frontend and the backend.
 More unit tests, covering more cases and classes, would be needed in a final solution.

 ### Web Socket reliability